mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 First create the basic user account by inputting a name and email address, plus any other contact details desired.
-Once this is done and you have saved the input, you can edit the account to assign any permissions required.
+Once this is done and you have saved the input, you can edit the account to assign any roles or permissions required.

 You can use the same form to create a user account for a resident or a member of staff, so tick ‘staff user’ if you wish to create an admin account.

 The new staff user can then log in via the normal method.

-#### Assigning permissions
+#### Creating roles

 <span class="admin-task__permissions">Permissions required: User must be marked as staff; ‘Edit other users' permissions must be ticked.</span>

+Go to the ‘Roles’ tab in the admin menu.

+Here you can create a group of permissions, called a ‘role’.
+See [Staff user accounts](../staff-user-accounts/) for some possible examples, but you can use whatever makes sense to your own organisation.

+Once you have created a role, you can then assign a user to one or more roles to give that user access to all the permissions of those roles, without having to assign permissions individually for each user.

+#### Assigning roles and permissions

+<span class="admin-task__permissions">Permissions required: User must be marked as staff; ‘Edit other users' permissions must be ticked.</span>

 <img alt="You can assign permissions to users on this screen" src="/assets/img/pro-user-guide/user-admin-permissions.png" class="admin-screenshot" />

-Once you have created the basic staff user account, you’ll be taken to a page where you can assign permissions.
+Once you have created the basic staff user account, you’ll be taken to a page where you can assign roles and permissions.

 You can also always edit any user from the table at the top of the Users page by clicking ‘edit’.
-Check the boxes relating to the permissions you wish that user to have, and click ‘submit changes’.
+Select the roles or permissions you wish that user to have, and click ‘submit changes’.

 #### Setting categories or areas

-<span class="admin-task__permissions">Permissions required: User must be marked as staff; ‘Edit other users' permissions’ must be ticked.</span>
+<span class="admin-task__permissions">Permissions required: User must be marked as staff; ‘Assign users to areas’ must be ticked (for areas).</span>

 <img alt="You can allocate categories to individual users by checking the relevant category boxes" src="/assets/img/pro-user-guide/user-admin-categories.png" class="admin-screenshot" />